 Career Management Platform

-The CCD utilizes the career management platform Handshake for all job postings and on-campus recruiting events, including career expos, information sessions, interviews, and coffee chats.
-All on-campus recruiting and jobs must be posted through Handshake, which are then reviewed and approved by the Center for Career Development (CCD).
+The CCD utilizes the career management platform 12twenty for all job postings and on-campus recruiting events, including career expos, information sessions, interviews, and coffee chats.
+All on-campus recruiting and jobs must be posted through 12twenty, which are then reviewed and approved by the Center for Career Development (CCD).
 The Center for Career Development may review job descriptions posted by any employer for appropriateness and content, and reserves the right to remove any job postings and descriptions without notice or explanation to the employer.
-The CCD does not post positions on Handshake that are commission only, require students to work in a residential home (babysitting, tutoring, etc.), or require any upfront costs.
-Third-party recruiters must disclose the company they are representing if they post their job position on Handshake.
+The CCD does not post positions on 12twenty that are commission only, require students to work in a residential home (babysitting, tutoring, etc.), or require any upfront costs.
+Third-party recruiters must disclose the company they are representing if they post their job position on 12twenty.
 Additionally, the CCD reserves the right to decline or disable an employer account at any time that has recurring negative employee reviews posted online.

 The CCD strives to serve both students and employers, and we work to find the best solution possible for employer recruiting needs.
 We recognize that employers have certain constraints in the flexibility they have to accommodate student needs, but we ask employers to refrain from presenting exploding offers, which exert undue pressure on students by requiring a decision within unreasonable time limits (less than two weeks) or time-sensitive penalties.